Revolutionary-Games/Thrive/doc/steam_license_readme.txt

 ﻿Thrive Game
 Copyright (C) 2013-2021  Revolutionary Games

-This version of Thrive is distributed through Steam by Revolutionary Games Studio and licensed only for use as defined in Steam's End User License Agreement.
+This version of Thrive is distributed through Valve's digital distribution service Steam by Revolutionary Games Studio and licensed only for use as defined in Steam's End User License Agreement.

 In addition to Godot Engine, Thrive uses the following third party libraries: